Point Sur Lighthouse: Isolated facility

 Life on Point Sur was very isolated.
 The Old Coast Road that connected the Big Sur coast to Monterey was often impassable during bad weather.

 The U.S. Lighthouse Service provided a horse and wagon to get mail and supplies from Pfeiffer's Resort (now part of Pfeiffer Big Sur State Park).
 Each family was allotted a garden area for fresh vegetables.

+Point Sur landing

-Bulk supplies such as coal, firewood, animal feed, and some food came on a 'lighthouse tender' about every four months.
+Bulk supplies such as coal, firewood, animal feed, and some food came on a lighthouse tender about every four months.
 One function of these long, broad ships was to service remote lightstations inaccessible by land.
-The tender would anchor south of the lightstation and send in a 20-foot whaler towing a skiff, both loaded with supplies.
+The tender would anchor in a dog-hole ports south of the lightstation and send in a 20-foot whaler towing a skiff, both loaded with supplies.
 The sacks and barrels were hoisted in cargo nets to a platform at the base of the rock.
 They were then secured to a flat railcar and winched up to the dwelling area using a steam-driven donkey engine.

 Like most remote lightstations, Point Sur was very self-sufficient.
 As the years passed, life became increasingly less isolated at Point Sur after the completion of the northern portion of Highway 1 in 1924, connecting Big Sur with Monterey to the north.
 Prior to the construction of Highway 1, the California coast south of Carmel and north of San Simeon was one of the most remote regions in the state, rivaling nearly any other region in the United States for its difficult access.

 Coast Guard ownership

-Two years later, the U.S. Coast Guard assumed responsibility for all aids-to-navigation.
+In 1926, the U.S. Coast Guard assumed responsibility for all aids-to-navigation.
 Lighthouse Service employees were absorbed into the new program, and allowed to become either members of the U.S. Coast Guard or remain civil service employees.